Knowledge is power.

-Then, to calculate the gross profit margin percentage, divide your profit by your total revenue and then multiply it by 100.
+Then, to calculate the net profit margin percentage, divide your profit by your total revenue and multiply it by 100.

-(Revenue – Costs) ÷ Revenue x 100 = Gross Profit Margin in Percent
+(Revenue – Costs + Taxes) ÷ Revenue x 100 = Net Profit Margin in Percent

-Feel free to use Shopify’s gross profit margin calculator to help!
+Feel free to use Shopify's profit margin calculator to help!

-To learn more about margins and pricing your products, read our in-depth guide: Pricing Strategy for Ecommerce – Is Your Price Right?
+To learn more about margins and pricing your products, read our in-depth guide: Pricing Your Products—Pricing Strategies for Ecommerce?

-But the time and effort that you put into tracking and understanding them will undoubtedly pay off.
+But the time and effort you put into tracking KPIs and learning their purpose will undoubtedly pay off.